hashicorp/terraform-aws-consul/README.md

-# Consul AWS Blueprint
+# Consul AWS Module

-This repo contains a Blueprint for how to deploy a [Consul](https://www.consul.io/) cluster on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
+This repo contains a Module for how to deploy a [Consul](https://www.consul.io/) cluster on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
 Consul is a distributed, highly-available tool that you can use for service discovery and key/value storage.
 A Consul cluster typically includes a small number of server nodes, which are responsible for being part of the [consensus